MasonShopperly/ReCoDE-LaTeX-PhD-Template/docs/1_Overview.md

 ## Snippets

 When examining the LaTeX files of this template, you will notice that certain important sections are marked as **snippets** using comments such as `% START/END SNIPPET`.
 You can ignore these comments when reading the LaTeX code; they are only there to help with the generation of these documentation pages.
-You can ignore/remove them without consequences.
+You can/should remove them to declutter your document.

 ---